Lily Furedi: Family

 Her father, Samuel Furedi (1872–1933), was a cello soloist and teacher.
-Her mother, Paula Sudfeld Furedi, was a former piano teacher at the Debrecen Conservatory, and one of her uncles, Sandor Furedi, was a concert violinist and teacher in New York.
+Her mother, Paula Sudfeld Furedi, was a piano teacher at the Debrecen Conservatory, and one of her uncles, Sandor Furedi, was a concert violinist and teacher in New York.
 Furedi had a brother, Ernest Furedi, who was a merchant in Budapest, and a sister, Anna Furedi, an oral surgeon and director of the laboratory of the New York Institute of Clinical Oral Pathology.
 In 1927, Furedi traveled from Budapest to Los Angeles where her father had a music studio.
 She recorded her occupation as "painter" on the ship's manifest.
 On May 29, 1929, Furedi married Morris Teplitzky in New York.
 The marriage certificate states that she was previously unmarried.
 The marriage did not last long.
 The U.S. Census for 1930 says she was single and living with her parents in New York.
 She was also recorded as single and living in New York with her mother in the Census for 1940.
 This report says that Furedi was a naturalized U.S. citizen working for the government doing mural painting in the Federal Art Project of the Works Progress Administration.